ProjectProvenance/proof-points/README.md

 This section covers how to use the NPM package to issue, revoke and validate Proof Points.

 All Proof Point functionality is accessed through an instance of the `ProofPointRegistry` object.
-To construct a `ProofPointRegistry` object you will need a `web3` instance and the address of a `ProofPointRegistryStorage1` contract.
+To construct a `ProofPointRegistry` object you will need an `ethers.providers.JsonRpcProvider` instance and the address of a `ProofPointRegistryStorage1` contract.
 The production instance of the `ProofPointRegistryStorage1` contract is deployed on kovan and its address is published at https://open.provenance.org/developers .
 If you want to `issue` a Proof Point you will also need a funded Ethereum account.

-> If you want to deploy your own instance of the Proof Point registry contracts you can use `truffle migrate`.
-For more information see the [Truffle documentation](https://www.trufflesuite.com/docs), alternatively you can use the static `ProofPointRegistry.deploy(...)` method.
+> If you want to deploy your own instance of the Proof Point registry contracts you can use the static `ProofPointRegistryRoot.deploy(...)` method.

-Install the NPM package
+Install required NPM packages:

 ```
-$ npm i @provenance/proof-points
+$ npm i @provenance/proof-points ethers
 ```

-Import the package in your Javascript
+Import the packages in your Javascript

 ```
 import { EthereumAddress, ProofPointRegistryRoot, ProofPointRegistry } from '@provenance/proof-points';
+import { ethers } from ethers;
 ```

 Construct a `ProofPointRegistry` object

 ```
+const provider = new ethers.providers.JsonRpcProvider();
 const registryRootAddress = EthereumAddress.parse('0x...');
-const registryRoot = new ProofPointRegistryRoot(registryRootAddress, web3);
+const registryRoot = new ProofPointRegistryRoot(registryRootAddress, provider);
 const registry = await registryRoot.getRegistry();
 ```